-The two DataFlow mentioned in this tutorial (both random read and sequential read) can run at a speed of 1k ~ 2.5k images per second if you have good CPUs, RAM, disks.
-With fewer augmentations, it can reach 5k images/s.
+The two DataFlow mentioned in this tutorial (both random read and sequential read) can run at a speed of 1k ~ 5k images per second, depend on your hardware condition of CPUs, RAM, disks, and the amount of augmentation.
 As a reference, tensorpack can train ResNet-18 at 1.2k images/s on 4 old TitanX.
-8 P100s can train ResNet-50 at 1.7k images/s according to the official benchmark.
+8 V100s can train ResNet-50 at 2.8k images/s according to tensorpack benchmark.
 So DataFlow will not be a serious bottleneck if configured properly.

 # Data Machine #1, process 1-20: df = MyLargeData() send_dataflow_zmq(df, 'tcp://22.214.171.124:8877')